Study Offers Hints on the Reason Pregnancy May Raise Danger of Rejection of Organ Transplant

 Science Times - Study Offers Hints on the Reason Pregnancy May Raise Danger of Rejection of Organ Transplant

-The study’s lead author said she wanted to know why pregnancy led to sensitization to a transplanted organ, also called the ‘allograft’ from a male partner, but improved tolerance to a fetus conveying the same antigens.
+The study’s lead author said she wanted to know the reason it was that pregnancy that led to sensitization to a transplanted organ also called the ‘allograft’ from a male partner, but improved tolerance to a fetus, conveying the same antigens.
+PxHere

 Immune Response Studied